gleisonsdm/Kuifje-Documentation/Chapter 04/Expression Switch.md

 # Expression Switch

 Switchs can be constructed to be Expressions or Statements.
 By expression, we mean a decision made by a user where an adversary cannot observe what attribution (or variable, if the case) generated an specific value.
-Switchs are used for multiple possible values
+Switchs are used for multiple possible values.

 Example:
 ```sh